nodes777/aquascraperOld/README.md

 ## Aquascraper

 Aquascraper scrapes the results of the closed auctions from aquabid.com.
-It then renders the sold results as a webpage.
+It then sends that data to Firebase to be rendered.

 ## Installation
 Requires:
 [Phantom.js](http://phantomjs.org/)
 [Casperjs](http://casperjs.org/)

+Include Phantom and Casper [in your PATH](https://stackoverflow.com/questions/14894311/installing-casperjs-on-windows-how-to-do-it-correctly)

 ## Instructions
 ###To Scrape:
 In a terminal run
 `casperjs scrape.js`

-That writes js files with an array of all data for all fish categories.
-/data/sold - an array of objects for all sold auction items in that category /data/json - an array of objects for all closed auctions in that category /dara/arr - an array of strings for all closed auctions in that category

-tableToJSON turns those js arrays into JSON

-###To Serve Webpage:
+Data is currently written to Firebase, code to write to disk is commented out.

+###To Grab the Data from Firebase